 We consider the $J_{1x}$-$J_{1y}$-$J_2$ model at fixed $J_{1y}=0.65$.
-Shown in Fig.~\ref{fig:DataCollapse_J1y_065}(a), one can see the AFM order parameter vanishes around $J_2\simeq 0.28$; this is consistent with the behavior of $\xi_m/L$, which gives $J_2\simeq 0.285$.
+Figure~\ref{fig:DataCollapse_J1y_065}(a) shows that the AFM order parameter vanishes around $J_2\simeq 0.28$; this is consistent with the behavior of $\xi_m/L$, which gives $J_2\simeq 0.285$.
 Meanwhile, the finite-size scaling of VBS order parameters $\langle D^2_x\rangle$ shows that the VBS order begins to appear between $J_2=0.30$ and $J_2=0.32$, which is confirmed by the boundary-induced order parameters $\langle D_x\rangle^2$, as presented in Fig.~\ref{fig:DataCollapse_J1y_065}(b).
-The ratio $\langle D^2_x\rangle/ \langle M^2_0\rangle$ gives a crossing value $J_2\simeq 0.309$, well located in the region $[0.30,0.32]$.
-In addition, we also show the VBS order parameters $\ave{D^2_x}$ w.r.t $J_2$ on different systems $L=6$,8,10 and 12, shown in the inset of Fig.~\ref{fig:DataCollapse_J1y_065}(a), which have peaks for all systems, indicating the VBS-stripe transition point.
-The corresponding boundary-induced dimerizations $\ave{D_x}^2$ have already been given in Fig.~\ref{fig:VBS_stripe_J1y_065_040}.
-When we scale the VBS order parameters for data collapse, it shows that the values near the peaks can not be well collapsed, shown in Fig.~\ref{fig:DataCollapse_J1y_065}(c) and (d), as they may be far away from the critical region.
+The ratio $\langle D^2_x\rangle/ \langle M^2_0\rangle$ gives a crossing value $J_2\simeq 0.309$, which is well located within the region $[0.30,0.32]$.
+Additionally, we show the VBS order parameters $\ave{D^2_x}$ w.r.t. $J_2$ on different systems with $L=6$,8,10, and 12 in the inset of Fig.~\ref{fig:DataCollapse_J1y_065}(a).
+The order parameters have peaks for all systems, indicating the VBS--stripe transition point.
+The corresponding boundary-induced dimerizations $\ave{D_x}^2$ have already been presented in Fig.~\ref{fig:VBS_stripe_J1y_065_040}.
+When we scale the VBS order parameters for data collapse, the values near the peaks do not collapse well, as shown in Fig.~\ref{fig:DataCollapse_J1y_065}(c) and (d), perhaps because they are far from the critical region.